 Allstate, which is the largest publicly-held personal lines property and casualty insurer in America, began offering identity theft protection services in 2009.

-When it comes to technology, the company has a unique privacy management system called Allstate Digital Footprint.
+When it comes to technology, the identity theft protection company has a unique privacy management system called Allstate Digital Footprint.
 This system lets consumers view their online account activity to see who may have been able to obtain access to their data.

 In addition to the Allstate Digital Footprint system, Allstate Identity Protection provides consumers with customizable fraud alerts, monitoring services, and more.

-Unlike other companies in the identity theft protection industry, Allstate Identity Protection offers a unique privacy management system called Allstate Digital Footprint.
+Unlike the majority of other companies in the identity theft protection industry, Allstate Identity Protection offers a unique privacy management system called Allstate Digital Footprint.

 In addition to the Allstate Digital Footprint, the company's patented technology is able to scan Allstate members' inboxes in order to determine digital relationships.